Alcohol harm prevention

 Alcohol health promotion

-- works with other agencies to increase local community resilience, promote alcohol-free environments and encourage communities to have a say on alcohol licenses in their areas
+- works with other agencies to increase local community resilience, promote alcohol-free environments and encourage communities to have a say on alcohol licenses in their areas, and

-Nelson Marlborough Health's Public Health Service works under the Sale and Supply of Alcohol Act 2012 framework to:
+Te Whatu Ora - Nelson Marlborough's Public Health Service works under the Sale and Supply of Alcohol Act 2012 framework to:

 - on licences (eg, pubs and restaurants)